zaxor0/zwerchhau/hacked-to-death/2-abilites.md

 For each ability score, in order, roll 3d6.
 Do not make modifications unless using house rules.

-Strength - Physical power and health
+Strength - Physical power
+Insight - Intelligence and wisdom
 Dexterity - Agility and quickness
-Insight - Intelligence and wisdom
+Constitution - Health and body
 Charisma - Force of personality and appearance

 ## Strength Stats